skt-t1-byungi/inno-trans/README.md

 ```

 #### options
 - `locale` - Specifies locale.
-If not specified, it is automatically inferred.
-'UNKNOWN' is specified when inferring fails.
+If not specified, it is automatically inferred. `UNKNOWN` is specified when inferring fails.
 - `fallbacks` - Specifies another locale to look for messages that are not in the current locale.
 - `messages` - Message resources.
 - `tag` - Prefix and suffix for interpolation.
 Default `{}`.